bolt/docs/source/content.md

   - `height: 150px`: For `html` and `textarea` fields, this will determine the height in the edit-screen.
   - `index: true`: Add a database index for this field, only add if you know what this means.
     Does not work on `html`, `textarea`, `video`, `markdown`, `geolocation` and `imagelist`. [added in 1.1]
+  - `prefix: ..`: Text to add before the field.
+See below for an example.
+  - `postfix: ..`: Text to add after the field.
+See below for an example.
+  - `default: ..`: The default value for a field, if applicable.
+See below for an example.

 Sometimes it can be beneficial to add some extra text, labels or other markup to how a field is displayed in the Bolt backend, when editing a record.
 You can use the optional `prefix` and `postfix` values to add some markup before or after a field.
 For example: